 Splash at Schlitterbahn

-Grab the suit and head to Schlitterbahn Galveston Island Waterpark for indoor and outdoor water activities.
-Open only in the spring and summer months, the park offers rides, slides and thrills for all ages.
-Schlitterbahn Galveston Island Waterpark houses 30 different attractions, including fast and long slides, relaxing heated pools, lazy rivers, a zipline and kid’s areas.
+Grab the suit and head to Schlitterbahn Galveston Island Waterpark for indoor and outdoor Galveston water activities.
+Open only in spring and summer months, the park offers rides, slides and thrills.
+Schlitterbahn Galveston Island Waterpark houses 30 different attractions, including fast and long slides, relaxing heated pools, lazy rivers, a zipline, and kids areas.

-Visitors also enjoy free parking, free inner tubes and life jackets, and free picnic areas for a day outdoors.
-Yes, bring the food and coolers right into the park.
-The waterpark offers both individual tickets and season passes, so groups can select the best option for their needs.
+Visitors also enjoy free parking, free inner tubes and life jackets, and free picnic areas.
+Yes, families may bring food and coolers right into the park.
+The water park offers individual tickets and season passes, so groups can select the best option.